Updated: Sep 22

 Current testing methods separated EI testing into three distinct categories.
 These include;

-Trait EI is defined by its process of using self-reported answers in order to determine a person’s EI.
+Trait EI is defined by the process of using self-reported answers in order to determine a person’s EI.
 As Trait EI measures look at typical behavior exhibited by the individual they are quite predictive of how a person would react in a variety of situations.

 The issue comes in when a person does not have an accurate view of themselves.
 We oftentimes think that we are better than we actually are.
 This is not always a bad thing as it can push us to strive beyond our current capacities.
 However, it can distort how we rate ourselves and our abilities based upon an ideal version of how we view ourselves.